FI-Mihej/Cengal/README.md

 * etc.

 # Some of the Modules (most interesting)
+* **parallel_execution**:
+    * **"coroutines"** - [coroutines](/cengal/parallel_execution/coroutines/__init__.py) modern async/await or greenlets based coroutine loop with an easily extendable service based architecture.
+Made to be an easily integratable to any other loops (asyncio loops, gui loops, etc.).
+Greenlets based coroutines are handy when you do not want to split your codebase between async and usual versions of same/similar code.
+Async/await based coroutines are handy when you prefer to explicitly mark your coroutines by an "async" word.
+Both types of coroutines can be used in the same loop if needed.

+# [Outdated] Some of the Modules (most interesting)
 * **IO**:
     * **"simple_network"** (will be renamed to **"ASockIO"**) - high-level, fast, powerful and robust IO library.
     * **"net_io"** - simple async TCP server/client.
 It's much closer to raw sockets and not isolates "connection" objects from the user's code.